 Those working at the kids' clubs (for guests up to the age of 17) may also fall into this category.
 This is a crucial role, as if the kids aren't happy, the parents wont be happy either.
 A minimum of 2 years experience would typically be required for this job.

 The entertainment team reports to the Cruise Director (aka "cruise activity director" aka "cruise ship director").
-The Cruise Director is expected to perform each voyage and to keep the guests entertained.
+The Cruise Director is expected to perform each voyage and to organise an entertainment program to ensure the guests are having fun and satisfied.
+The Director will be expected to interact with passengers and handle their complaints.
 This job suits somebody who enjoys being in the middle and leading the entertainment.

 Being fluent in other languages additional to english, helps.